Special Monthly Compensation (SMC) Claims

 A former servicemember’s loved ones are also encouraged to send statements to the VA detailing the amount of care the applicant requires as a result of their service-connected injuries.
 Veterans should submit as much positive evidence as possible to the VA when filing SMC claims.

-Receiving Back Pay
+Receiving Special Monthly Compensation Back Pay

-If a veteran does not receive special monthly compensation when they apply for VA benefits, a successful appeal may entitlement them to back pay of the compensation they should have received while their claim was pending.
+If a veteran does not receive special monthly compensation when they apply for VA benefits, a successful appeal may entitle them to back pay of the compensation they should have received while their claim was pending.
 A VA-accredited attorney can help a former servicemember calculate the back pay they may be entitled to.

 VetLaw’s qualified legal team can assist a veteran with appealing denied special monthly compensation claims.
 If you are still preparing your initial application for benefits, a lawyer from our firm can advise you on what evidence to include.